 Registration is now open for the 2021 Global Investigative Journalism Conference, the largest international gathering of investigative and data journalists, hosted by the Global Investigative Journalism Network.

-This year’s Global Investigative Journalism Conference, originally scheduled for Sydney, Australia will instead be held online from November 3–5, 2021 (EST).
+This year’s conference will be held entirely online from November 1–5.

 JNI is playing a key role, hosting the Asia-Pacific part of the conference.

 GIJC21 will feature regional programs, hands-on workshops, multiple language translation, and extensive networking opportunities.
 It is a chance to learn from the best in the business — award-winning journalists from around the world, pioneers of data journalism, and fearless investigators who have exposed corruption and abuses of power around the world.

 The program will features 65 sessions on a range of topics, including:

 Secure your tickets

 Early bird tickets are on sale now for US$100 until September 20.
 After that, general registration begins at US$125 until October 25.
 Students may attend for US$50.